method

 So, here we go, a little prepartion and we are ready to go!

-- Combine all the powdered spices & stock cube
+Combine all the powdered spices above with the following:

 - Mash the tinned tomatoes

-- Put a heavy bottom pan on to heat up to medium
+- Put a heavy bottom pan onto heat up to hot

 - Chop your meat and veg' while the pan gets hot